Atlanta City Council: Executive

 The Executive body carries out the laws that have been instituted by the City Council.
 It is responsible for the day-to-day operations of city government.

 This system allows the Council to maintain a strong system of checks and balances.

 Legislation takes two forms—ordinances and resolutions.
 An ordinance establishes a permanent rule of government.
 Every official act of the Council, having the force and effect of law, must be an ordinance.
 Ordinances must be read before the full Council at two regular meetings.
 There are exceptions, for example, a Charter amendment requires three readings.

 Resolutions usually express intent or support of various projects and enterprises or establish legislative policy of a general nature.
 Resolutions need be read only once and can be introduced and adopted at the same meeting.

 Standing committees

 The standing committees of the Atlanta City Council meet to consider legislation and to make recommendations on each item.
 The Committees then report their actions to the full Council.
 Approximately 150 pieces of legislation are handled per meeting.
 Citizens have the opportunity to appear before a standing committee and to express their views on any piece of legislation.

 Comments from the public on matters related to zoning changes are heard by the Zoning Review Board, an independent body composed of appointed city residents.
 The Zoning Review Board meets once a month.

 The Council is required by law to hold a public hearing on certain matters including changes to the City Charter, changes to the City Code of Ordinances, tax increases, etc. Notification must be provided to residents in advance of any public hearing.

 Current committees

 There are a total of seven standing committees.
+As of January 2026, the committees and their chairs are: